-How are post-stroke depression and anxiety addressed?
+How are anxiety and depression after a stroke addressed?

 Currently, we see all stroke patients in our outpatient stroke clinic.
 Between hospital discharge and outpatient appointments, we want to allow patients to work on their recovery through available therapies.
 In the outpatient clinics, our providers can then evaluate whether there are any lingering issues, including depression and anxiety.
 In addition, it is crucial for patients to see their primary care providers as soon as possible to manage stroke risk factors such as elevated blood pressure, cholesterol, and blood sugar levels, as well as address depression, anxiety, and any other issues affecting their recovery.

 We refer patients for individual counseling and psychiatric needs.
 We encourage self-care, which includes getting involved in support groups offered by Norton Neuroscience Institute, as well as socialization, getting plenty of rest, and a well-balanced diet.